Doctoral Degree (Ph.D.) in Electrical and Computer Engineering

 - Publish a journal paper.

-Absent this evidence, a 2 page progress report will be submitted or student will give a graduate seminar.
+Absent this evidence, a 2 page progress report must be submitted.

-The submission deadline for any evidence of progress is at the end of the academic year.
+The submission deadline for any evidence of progress is due by April 30th.
 The annual evidence of progress will become part of the student’s file.

 The ECE graduate affairs committee, after consulting with the student’s advisory or dissertation committee advisor, can put students on probation for one year if no or insufficient progress is reported.
 A letter signed by the Graduate Program Director and the Department Chair will notify the student of the probation period.